Meorawr/wow-ui-schema/README.md

   * Has no equivalent Widget script API.
 * Added `stepsPerPage` (float) attribute to `<Slider>` elements.
   * Equivalent to [Slider:SetStepsPerPage](https://wowpedia.fandom.com/wiki/API_Slider_SetStepsPerPage)().
+* Changed `LayoutFrameRef` and `FrameRef` element definition to abstract.
+  * As with AnimationRef, non-abstract substitution groups used as references can have issues with completions provided by [some XML language servers](https://github.com/eclipse/lemminx).
 * Changed `<Origin>` subelement of `<Animation>` elements.
   * Removed from base `<Animation>` element type, as origin is only applicable to some subtypes.
   * Added `<Origin>` to `<Rotation>` and `<Scale>` elements (and derivations thereof).